Tua Tagovailoa Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Season Stats

-- Tagovailoa has thrown for 1,198 yards (119.8 ypg) to lead Miami, completing 65.3% of his passes and recording seven touchdown passes and five interceptions this season.

-- He's also figured in the ground game, with 62 rushing yards (6.2 ypg) on 18 carries with three rushing touchdowns.
+- He's also rushed 18 times for 62 yards and three touchdowns, averaging 6.2 yards per game.

-- The Dolphins have run 64.9% passing plays and 35.1% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Dolphins have called a pass in 64.9% of their plays from scrimmage this year while staying on the ground 35.1% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

-- Tagovailoa accounts for 24.4% of his team's red zone plays, with 19 of his 170 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Jets.